-However a higher pay at AK doesn’t guarantee that you will make more because the living expenses at AK might be 2x higher than where you are currently at now.
+However, a higher pay at AK doesn’t guarantee that you will make more because the living expenses at AK might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

-|Quality Control Analysis|
+|Quality Control Technology/Technician|

 Pros and Cons